eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel_index.rst

 Main Panel
 ##########

-In the central panel, there is a tan section that allows multiple views, including a collapsed menu that reports the possible problems that have been detected on the DDS entities.
+In the central panel, there is a tab section that allows multiple views, including a collapsed menu that reports the possible problems that have been detected on the DDS entities.

-The main feature of the *Fast DDS Monitor* application is to graphically display the data that is being monitored in the *Chartbox* or *Chart view*.
+The main feature of the *Fast DDS Monitor* application is to graphically display the data that is being monitored in the *Chart View*.
 DDS entities have associated different types of data (so-called *DataKind*) that could be visualize by configuring a chart.
 For example, it can be displayed the mean, median and standard deviation latency between two machines (*Hosts*) running *Fast DDS* applications for the period of two hours in intervals of ten minutes.

-There are other features to represent the detected entities graphically in a graph.
+The *Fast DDS Monitor* can also show the detected entities in a graph.
-The *Domain view* would filter all entities that belong to the same DDS Domain, and represent the inheritance of the physical entities and DDS entities (the DataWriters or DataReaders that belong to a DomainParticipant, the DomainParticipants that runs on the same process, the processes that a user is running, and the users that are on a host).
+The *Domain view* would filter all entities that belong to the same DDS Domain, and represent the inheritance of the physical and DDS entities (the DataWriters or DataReaders that belong to a DomainParticipant, the DomainParticipants that run on the same process, the processes that a user is running, and the users that are on a host).
 Those relations are represented in different boxes that contain the sub-category of entities.
 Also, the connections between different endpoints that are publishing or subscribed to a Topic are represented with